Wiper (occupation): Duties

-As the United States Merchant Marine is strict in compliance of international organization's precedent in regards to regulations on shipping, having to adhere to the standards set by the International Maritime Organization (IMO), many of the same requirements can be found for vessels that do not serve under the United States Jones Act.
+As the United States Merchant Marine is strict in compliance of international organization's precedent in regards to regulations on shipping, having to adhere to the standards set by the IMO, many of the same requirements can be found for vessels that do not serve under the United States Jones Act.
 In relation to this requirement, a wiper is to be sufficiently trained on how to carry out firefighting operations; this includes the proper donning, assembly, use, and maintenance of all equipment involved should the need arise in order to facilitate the need for all seafarers to be fluent in lifesaving procedures.

-These requirements are mandatory and are also adhered to on an international and involuntary basis with the need to renew the very same preliminary physical and firefighting examinations found within CFR 46.
+These requirements are mandatory and are also adhered to on an international and involuntary basis with the need to renew the same preliminary physical and firefighting examinations found within CFR 46.
 The global institution responsible for mandating standards for lifesaving procedures and equipment is commonly known as the International Convention for the Safety of Life At Sea (SOLAS).

-A Wiper may undergo burnout syndrome and be overcome by increased anxiety and stress due to leadership, long hours, and high-risk applications.
-Work-related stress stemming from seafaring operations can be largely alleviated through clear communication between crew and leadership and occasionally moderation through a human resources department.
-For this reason, it is of medical importance that a wiper finds employment where the safety and well being of workers is held to a high standard.
-Seafarers and labor unions, necessitated from this occurrence, are closely related in this nature.